openbaton/docs/docs/integration-test-write.md

 ```
 The successor-remover field specifies, that the node *vim-d-1* will be executed after every child node/task of *vim-c-1* has finished.
 Every node can only have one successor-remover.
-A successor remover node cannot have child nodes.
 The new node gets the information which vim instance it should delete passed from the first node.

 The next step will be to create and delete a network service descriptor (NSD).